White dwarf: Composition and structure

+the Pauli principle of quantum mechanics that says no two electrons will occupy the same quantum state.
+Qualitatively, the electrons resist being forced into a single place and this force counteracts the gravitational force compressing the star.

+The balanced pressure at the center of a white dwarf will be on the order of 1.5 million times the pressure in the center of the Sun.
+The central temperature will exceed 10 million K. While these conditions would fuse hydrogen the low luminosity of white dwarf stars implies the necessary nuclei are not present.

+Core types

+A typical white dwarf star, a CO white dwarf, is 99% carbon and oxygen by mass, with the remainder being a thin layer of He and H. Main sequence stars close to the upper mass limit of are thought to fuse carbon into neon, forming O-Ne white dwarf stars.
+Very light stars, below never fuse He into carbon and oxygen so they form He-core white dwarfs.
+It takes more time than the age of the universe for a light star to burn through its fuel, so any observed He-core white dwarfs are expected to result from mass loss to a companion in an interacting binary star system.

 If a carbon-oxygen white dwarf accreted enough matter to reach the Chandrasekhar limit of about 1.44 solar masses (for a non-rotating star), it would no longer be able to support the bulk of its mass through electron degeneracy pressure and, in the absence of nuclear reactions, would begin to collapse.
 The current view is that this limit is not normally attained; increasing temperature and density inside the core ignite carbon fusion as the star approaches the limit (to within about 1%) before collapse is initiated.
 In contrast, for a core primarily composed of oxygen, neon and magnesium, the collapsing white dwarf will typically form a neutron star.
 In this case, only a fraction of the star's mass will be ejected during the collapse.

 If a white dwarf star accumulates sufficient material from a stellar companion to raise its core temperature enough to ignite carbon fusion, it will undergo runaway nuclear fusion, completely disrupting it.
 There are three avenues by which this detonation is theorised to happen: stable accretion of material from a companion, the collision of two white dwarfs, or accretion that causes ignition in a shell that then ignites the core.
-The dominant mechanism by which type Ia supernovae are produced remains unclear.
-Despite this uncertainty in how type Ia supernovae are produced, type Ia supernovae have very uniform properties and are useful standard candles over intergalactic distances.
+The dominant mechanism by which Type Ia supernovae are produced remains unclear.
+Despite this uncertainty in how Type Ia supernovae are produced, Type Ia supernovae have very uniform properties and are useful standard candles over intergalactic distances.
 Some calibrations are required to compensate for the gradual change in properties or different frequencies of abnormal luminosity supernovae at high redshift, and for small variations in brightness identified by light curve shape or spectrum.